westphae/stratux/content/howto/index.md

 The code also has a driver for the BMP280, which also exists on the OpenFlightSolutions AHRS board, the RY836AI and the XINY.
 If you have one of these boards or a separate dev board, the pressure altitude and rate of climb will be used in the algorithm.

-{{< note title="RY835AI Not Currently Supported" >}} I intended to support the MPU-9150 also (which is the sensor chip on the RY835AI).
+{{< note title="RY835AI Not Currently Supported" >}} If there is sufficient demand, I will support the MPU-9150 also (which is the sensor chip on the RY835AI).
-However, the driver for this sensor was removed from the main Stratux code.
-It was pretty ugly--it was a thin Go wrapper around the original C driver.
-I may write a pure Go driver if there is sufficient interest.
+This would require writing a pure Go driver.
 The MPU-9250 performs better anyway.
 The same is true of the BMP-180 (RY835AI) vs the BMP-280 (RY836AI).
 {{< /note >}}